For a PDF Data Sheet on this pump Click Here.

-While the XD-4 pumping performance is very similar to its sister the EP-4, all running surfaces employ more durable materials to endow it with far greater life in non motor oil applications where good fluid lubricity is not a given.
+While the XD-4 pumping performance is very similar to its sister the EP-4, all running surfaces employ more durable materials to endow it with a far greater life in non motor oil applications where good fluid lubricity is not a given.

 In addition to being durable in continuous duty applications with harsh, poor lubricity fluids, it is a self-priming and quiet-running vane pump.
 It is ideal in a wide variety of transfer and circulating applications with non-corrosive fluids such as oils, fuels and coolants.
-Built with long term industrial applications in mind, it can produce over 60 psi pressure at nominal voltages of 12 thru 24vdc.
+Built with long-term industrial applications in mind, it can produce over 60 psi pressure at nominal voltages of 12 thru 24vdc.
 It performs well with high viscosity fluids down to very cold temperatures.
-As a positive displacement pump it will self prime and is more efficient and quiet than a gear pump.
+As a positive displacement pump it will self-prime and is more efficient and quiet than a gear pump.

 The XD-4s TENV permanent magnet DC motor can be run anywhere between 10 and 27 VDC.
-As the voltage increases the motor will turn faster causing more flow.
+As the voltage increases, the motor will turn faster causing more flow.
 At 12 VDC the pump puts out about 1.75 GPM.
 At 24VDC the pump makes about 4 GPM.

-The voltage can also be varied within this range to set the pump flow to meet demands of an application.
+The voltage can also be varied within this range to set the pump flow to meet the demands of an application.
 Verifying the voltage can be done actively with electronics using feedback from other system states or simply kept within operating parameters by using a current limiting power supply or with an appropriate resistor.

 A fuel "day tank" needs to be replenished to a given level within a certain range regardless of varying engine fuel demand.
 A sensor can be used to monitor the tank level.
 The pump voltage can then be electronically varied to regulate motor speed and pump flow to constantly maintain the desired fuel level.